Learning Process case study: Making eBooks the Hacky WayMay 11, 2020 -

 My current eBook workflow is anything but elegant, but is less than a week old.
 This is the exact opposite of being a scholarly perfectionist who learns a craft through deep understanding; it’s the Cowboy “do it live” approach.
 I shudder at how much I don’t know, and how hacky this workflow is – but it works.
 I’m a bit proud of this, since I got this tricky work done fast, and because I figured it out way past my bedtime, with a project that launched immediately thereafter.
 There was no planning ahead.
 The author Jason said “Hey what if…” and then we just did it!

-Serendipitously, I had experimented for an hour the week before on a Bible Translation HTML-to-eBook build in the week before (work meriting its own future post).
+Serendipitously, I had experimented for an hour on a Bible Translation HTML-to-eBook build in the week before (work meriting its own future post).
 At the point where I started lending a hand with this book I could say “I know what I don’t know”, particularly how unintuitive and important the TOC (table of contents) formatting is, and how even a TOC that works won’t necessarily appear in a Kindles “Go To” menu.
 I had also researched eBook publishing enough to see that the topic is saturated on search with lots of scummy “get rich quick” style posts.
-Converting the document into some other proprietary format would be its own battle which I wanted to avoid.
+Converting the document into some other proprietary platform-specific format would be its own battle which I wanted to avoid.

 I’ve been building websites for 25 years, and I can see now that there are subtle skills in how to use search engines to find solutions to specific problems.
-I am way more adept at this with web than eBook.
+I am way more adept at this with web than eBook publishing.
 I would have thought the overlap on these disciplines was a lot broader.

 The master copy was in a Microsoft Word doc.
 First, Jason got the master into a state that would be the best source for conversion.
 We published that to PDF, cinchy (well, sort of; the Mac print-to-PDF broke the links for some reason, we had to export from within Word).
 Some trial and error showed us that the page-break character was creating havoc on eBooks, Jason solved this on his end.
 We also learned the hard way that the way white space was added around headings would create other “level 1” (aka h1) “(Untitled)” items in the TOC which had to be removed.